Accountability

 DSP compensation and retention

-Direct Support Professional turnover is the single most reliable indicator of structural health in a care agency.
+Direct Support Professional (DSP) turnover is the single most reliable indicator of structural health in a care agency.
 We track and publish:

 - Our current DSP wage floor and how it compares to the Kansas HCBS regional median